metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_pooler_v1_manifest.md

 Optional:

 - `fs_type` (String) fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
-TODO: how do we prevent errors in the filesystem from compromising the machine
 - `lun` (Number) lun is Optional: FC target lun number
 - `read_only` (Boolean) readOnly is Optional: Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 - `target_ww_ns` (List of String) targetWWNs is Optional: FC target worldwide names (WWNs)